ra1028/swiftui-atom-properties/README.md

 }
 ```

-That is the basics for building apps using The Atomic Architecture, but even asynchronous processes and more complex state management can be settled according to the same steps.
+That is the basics for building apps using SwiftUI Atom Properties, but even asynchronous processes and more complex state management can be settled according to the same steps.
 See [Guides](#guides) section for more detail.
 Also, the [Examples](Examples) directory has several projects to explore concrete usage.

 ---